sAlexander/forecasting/documentation/_posts/2013-01-31-quick-start.md

 This will get you setup with an earlier version of PostGIS.
 If you're looking to have the latest and greatest PostGIS 2.x.x (which we think is a great idea), go ahead and compile PostGIS 2.x.x instead.

-Let's now log into postgres, create our `chef` user, and setup PostGIS
+Let's now log into postgres, create our `chef` user, and setup PostGIS.
+You'll want to replace `chef` with your own username, or jump through some hoops to correct permissions (as [discussed on stack overflow](http://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge)).

 First, let's connect into psql